chouchua/utility/readme.md

 ##Usage:
-Require the module for an instance of utilityFileSystem example 1: write content to file
+Require the module for an instance of utilityFileSystem Example 1: write content to file
 ```js
 var utility = require('./utilityFileSystem');
 //create few files...